Since the late 19th century, many Japanese artists have created various sculptures as artwork.

 Japanese people get their various hopes on each Jizou statue.

 So most Jizou statues have a paticular purpose individually.

-kids grow up in good health, protecting against evils and so on.
+These are a scapegoat of sickness, accomplishment of birth, helping kids grow up in good health, protecting against evils and so on.